MalteJ/docker/docs/sources/articles/networking.md

 [RFC 4193](http://tools.ietf.org/html/rfc4193).

 #### NAT
 You should not use NAT in IPv6.
-It is be possible but be strongly discouraged to do so.
+It is possible but be strongly discouraged to do so.
 You have plenty of IPv6 addresses, so use them.
 How to protect your local network from the outside world?
 Put a firewall in between!